johanneshagspiel/green-thumb/README.md

 ### Nick van Riet
 Student number: 4868900
 With this project, my main goal is to gain experience with working as a team, including any tools (GitLab, etc.).
 Furthermore, I also want to further develop my programming skills and broaden my knowledge of existing resources (libraries, software, etc.).
+My first strong point is that I'm very eager to gain new knowlegde and learn about the new programs we are going to use.
+This will allow me to quickly addapt to using new software and exploring the libraries we might need.
+My second strong point is dedication.
+This will allow me to achieve goals as efficient and as good as possible.

 To achieve these goals, I will do my best to actively communicate with my team: helping others when I can and asking for help when needed.
 <p> <img src=img/NickvanRiet.jpg alt="Photo of Nick van Riet" width="300" height="400"> </p>

 ### Nathan Ordonez